-Q. When billing Medicare for services that are provided 'incident to' by a physician assistant (PA), does the supervising physician have to sign the PA's progress notes?
+Q. When billing Medicare for services provided 'incident to' by a physician assistant (PA), should the supervising physician sign the PA's progress notes?

-A. It is recommended that the physician co-sign the PA's progress notes as the physician's signature lends credence to the 'incident to' requirements having been met, as well as the fact that the physician supervised the PA's work.
+A. It is recommended the physician co-sign the PA's progress notes, as the physician's signature lends credence to the 'incident to' requirements having been met and the physician supervised the PA's work.

-Note: A service that is billed as 'incident to' is one that is furnished as an incidental but integral part of the physician's professional services in the course of the diagnosis or treatment of the patient's injury or illness.
+Note: A service billed 'incident to' is one furnished as an incidental but integral part of the physician's professional services during the diagnosis or treatment of the patient's injury or illness.